Last update: 11/06/2021

 Proof of our commitment to the environment and the fight against climate change is that both projects have been designed to be sustainable and energy efficient and have the BREEAM "excellent" certification that accredits buildings as sustainable at world level, in relation to both how they are built and how they are operated, thus minimising their environmental impact.

 The bank's headquarters will be open to the public and will exhibit over a thousand works from the Group's private art collection, including paintings by El Greco, Rubens, Picasso and Miró, among others, and the world’s best collection of works by José Gutiérrez Solana.
 Other temporary exhibitions will also be arranged through agreements with private collections from countries where the bank has a presence and prestigious international museums.

 Of course, technology and art will be the centrepieces of this space.
 We want to put educational and cultural activities in place for all audiences, so that visitors can enjoy the works in different settings.

 Remodelling under exceptional architects

-We have top architects to execute this project, which we expect to begin in one year, once we have obtained the pertinent municipal permits.
+We have top architects to execute this project.
 The remodelling of the Pereda building will be carried out by architect David Chipperfield, renowned for such work as the extension of the Royal Academy in London and the remodelling of Museum Island in Berlin.